 - Record: what is said and observed, by whom, and why you are concerned.

 - If at this point you are considering or suspecting child abuse: think about your level of concern and whether there is immediate danger to the child.
-Then discuss with colleagues, refer and/or seek more information (see separate article Safeguarding Children - Referral and Management of an Abused or At-risk Child).
-If child abuse cannot be excluded, ensure the child is reviewed.
+Then discuss with colleagues, refer and/or seek more information.
+See separate Safeguarding Children - Referral and Management of an Abused or At-risk Child article.
+If child maltreatment cannot be excluded, ensure the child is reviewed.

 - Where possible, have separate communication with the child, in a way which helps develop trust.
 Consider taking a history directly from the child, if it is in their best interests.
 If necessary, this may be done without the carer's consent - but document your reasons.